-High Beech is a unique learning community committed to providing a high quality Christian education for all its pupils.
+High Beech is a unique learning community committed to providing a Christian based education for all its pupils.
 This is a school where children develop caring, confident and tolerant attitudes.
-It has a strong network of staff, parents and children who work together to make the school a happy and vibrant place.
+It has a strong network of staff, parents, governors and children who work together to make the school a happy and vibrant place.

 Our vision is to provide a high-quality education where children are able to realise their full potential and to secure their future as life-long learners.
-The beautiful forest setting offers a unique hands-on educational experience using the outdoor environment as a classroom to develop confidence and self-esteem.
+The beautiful forest setting offers an exceptional hands-on educational experience using the outdoor environment as a classroom to develop confidence and self-esteem.

-- Those pupils living outside the catchment area.
+- Children living in the priority admission area.

 In the case of over subscription in any one category ‘straight line’ distance between the pupil’s home and the nearest pupil entrance to the school, the pupils living closest will be given priority.